 With a paid, dedicated platform, you are able to create personalized video messages using an easy-to-fill template.
 You’re also provided with options to keep follow-ups in your control.

 For example, you decide when they expire, customize them to candidates and specific roles, share, and receive notifications when each candidate opens messages.
 The more you customize and track videos, the more connections you’ll make, and the more access you’ll have to candidates.

 Metrics are the key to understanding your ROI, especially which tools produce top results.
 But most busy hiring pros don’t have time to sift through a multitude of platforms.
 This decreases the accuracy of analytic capabilities and leaves your team with only part of the picture.

-When choosing an effective platform that places many of your hiring tools in one place, there’s no need to waste time compiling information.
+When choosing an effective video interview tool that places many of your hiring tools in one place, there’s no need to waste time compiling information.
 You can easily track, measure, and take action to improve your hiring process when necessary.